joelnir/joelnir.github.io/_posts/2018-08-24-automatic-docs.md

 {% highlight Text %}
 RECURSIVE              = YES
 {% endhighlight %}
-If you have subdirectories in your source folders that you want to be included in the documentation set this to yes.
+If you have subdirectories in your source folders that you want to be included in the documentation set this to YES.

 {% highlight Text %}
 GENERATE_HTML          = YES